honeybadger26/otree_rule-following-as-signal/README.md

 			- everyone gets $10 show up fee
 			- Then points from the experiment are added to $10.
 			- Each point is worth $0.03 (but this should be a variable I can adjust at )
+	- Increase size of graphic in "Roles" box by about 50% (I can generate a higher res image if required)
 	- Centre images
 - Decider, Stage 3
 	- Decider should have the option to give up to 500 points to selector, and keep none for self -- as well as intermediate options (current list of options is constrained so can not give more than half away.)